 Normal vs. Legend Sundial

-Legend Sundial, simply put, has a lot more modifiers and is more difficult owing to these changes.
+Legend Sundial, simply put, has a lot more modifiers.
 Here are the modifiers this week:

 - Scorched Earth – enemies throw grenades more often